 To stop a nosebleed, follow these steps:

-- Let go of the nose after 5 minutes.
+- Release: Let go of the nose after 5 minutes.
 If the bleeding has not stopped, hold for another 5 minutes and check again.
 Continue this process for up to 20 minutes.

 After a person’s nosebleed has subsided, they should avoid activities that could make it come back, such as picking or blowing the nose.